tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-database-projects-setting-up-source.md

   - subversion

 ---
-For some time I wanted to document the possibilities of the SQL Server Database Project and how developers and DBA&#8217;s can benefit from it.
+For some time I wanted to document the possibilities of the SQL Server Database Project and how developers and DBA's can benefit from it.

 **Problem Statement**

-Many companies I&#8217;ve worked for struggle with their database lifecycle management:
+Many companies I've worked for struggle with their database lifecycle management:

-  * Production databases are copied to Test, Staging, UAT&#8230; environments by the DBA&#8217;s with production (sensitive) data
+  * Production databases are copied to Test, Staging, UAT… environments by the DBA's with production (sensitive) data
-  * DBA&#8217;s spend too much time doing the copy operations
+  * DBA's spend too much time doing the copy operations
   * Backup chains are broken because of the lack of use of the WITH COPY_ONLY option
   * Changes are made by the DBA executing individual scripts, sometimes breaking because the development database and production database were out of sync.
-  * Bugs are &#8220;Emergency&#8221; fixed in the production database so the schemas of the development and production database are out of sync
+  * Bugs are “Emergency” fixed in the production database so the schemas of the development and production database are out of sync
-  * &#8230;
+  * …

 **Possible solution**